IshuSinghSE/IshuSinghSE/README.md

 <br />
-I love learning new techs and using new tools.
-I also love drinking Atay (Tea in Ar - Morocco) while coding.
+I love learning new techs and using new tools, while coding.
 <br />
 <br />